 On Tuesdays, Thursdays and Saturdays The Good Shepherd sails between Fair Isle and the Shetland Mainland.
 Passenger spaces are fairly limited so ring 01595 760363 for bookings and information.
 (Travellers should also always ring 01595 743978 on their day of travel for any updates of timings, due to weather etc.)

-Daily, exept Sunday, you can fly with Directflight to and from Shetland.
-As passenger spaces are limited please ring 01595 840246 for bookings and information.
+Daily, except Sundays, Airtask fly to and from Tingwall in Shetland.
+Passenger spaces are limited so please ring 01595 840246 for bookings and information.

 We meet all our guests on arrival and transport them to the lighthouse - returning them to their departure point when leaving.